analyst2846/Statistical-learning-project-in-R/README.md

 # Statistical-learning-project-in-R
-Testing different models in terms of inference and prrediction to capture intersections patterns that affect the most accident at Montréal's intersections as well as determining the most dangerous intersections statistically
+Testing different models in terms of inference and prediction to capture intersections patterns that affect the most accident at Montréal's intersections as well as determining the most dangerous intersections statistically

 Included are a csv file with the most dangerous intersections ranked.
 A powerpoint to represent results for the city of Montréal